Digital Forensics

 Cyber Security Tools and Practices

-To introduce students to the fundamental architecture and function of computer systems to underpin the practical aspects of cyber security and digital forensics.
+Learn the fundamental architecture and function of computer systems to underpin the practical aspects of cyber security and digital forensics.

 Forensic Digital Evidence